 Horizontal balers are used to bale the shredded paper from the shredding trucks.
 The paper is compressed by a hydraulic ram to produce a long rectangular bale.
 This type of baler is available as manual-tie or auto-tie.
 Both types of balers produce heavy, dense, mill sized bales.
 Auto-tie balers make the truck unloading process fast and efficient, enabling the entire content of the shredding truck to be baled in 20-30 minute.
 A manual-tie baler will require the truck unloading process to stop in order to tie-off each bale, extending the truck unloading process for up to two hours per truck.

-3) How does the shredded paper get from my truck to the baler?
+3) How does the paper get from my mobile shredding truck to the baler?

 Truck unloading conveyors are specially designed to transfer the shredded paper directly from the truck to the baler without the need to dump paper on the floor or otherwise handle it in the unloading process.
 A properly designed conveyor system provides a clean, safe and efficient means of transferring the shredded paper to the baler.
 It will also have dust containment features to ensure that the combustible paper dust does not accumulate in the facility.